Immune Globulin (Gammagard, Gammaplex®, Gamunex®-C)

 - Risk of meningitis.
 Signs of meningitis may be a severe headache, a stiff and painful neck, fever, vomiting, feeling very sleepy and/or seizures.

 - Breakdown of your red blood cells, which can cause anemia (decreased red blood cells).
+With certain forms of immune globulin, this breakdown of red blood cells can be life-threatening.

 - Inflammation (swelling) of the lungs.
 You may have a dry cough or trouble breathing.